EtienneTho/neuroschool-phd-program-xAI-2024/README.md

 Here, an SVM with a gaussian kernel is trained to classify MNIST handwritten digits and then the discriminative and prototypical information are revealed with bubbles and reverse correlation.

-This notebook serves as a practical support for the course on xAI within the "Machine learning, from prediction to interpretation" Neuroschool Ph.D. program.
+This notebook serves as a practical support for the course on xAI within the "Machine learning, from prediction to interpretation" series of seminar - Neuroschool Ph.D. program.

 Relevant references: